-- If you watch movies on your computer, VLC Media Player is a top-rated piece of software.
-Its freeware open-source nature, intuitive design, and versatility are only some of the traits.
+- VLC Media Player is a top-rated piece of software.
 However, one common error regards a missing DLL file called libvlc.dll.

 - Reinstalling the VLC will fix this issue, but it has to be a clean install.
-That means clearing all remaining associated files and installing a clean slate version of the VLC media player.
+Learn to do that from our guide below.

 - Don't trust the first site that is offering a DLL download.
 These files can easily carry malware.
 If you go to our Fix DLL errors in Windows 10 section and you will find all the solutions for these DLL problems.